-One of the ways that the District manages its exposure to interest rate risk is by purchasing a combination of shorter term and longer term investments and by timing cash flows from maturities so that a portion is maturing or coming close to maturity evenly over time as necessary to provide the cash flow and liquidity needed for operations.
+One of the ways that interest rate risk is managed is by purchasing a combination of shorter term and longer term investments and by timing cash flows from maturities so that a portion is maturing or coming close to maturity evenly over time as necessary to provide the cash flow and liquidity needed for operations.
 The remaining maturity of the District's investments in the San Joaquin County Investment Pool is 12 months or less.